My first time in Mexico was as a kid. My parents took us on a family vacation to Club Med in Ixtapa, but I never left

 I was quickly convinced to grab lunch at Sticky Fingers by a Mexican host who spoke perfect English and was disarmingly effective at his job of getting people in the door.

-I ordered fish tacos.
-They were good, but dry.
+I ordered fish tacos, and they were good but dry.
 Another day, I'd get my hands on far juicier ones in Old Vallarta.
 But it didn't matter, not really.

 I was in Mexico, sipping beer, overlooking a beautiful marina filled with yachts.
-This was the good life.
+This was the life.

-My next taxi took me all the way down to the Zona Romantica, an older area of Puerto Vallarta currently ranked the #1 Thing to Do on TripAdvisor.
+My next taxi took me down to the Zona Romantica, an older area of Puerto Vallarta ranked the #1 Thing to Do on TripAdvisor.

-The Malecon runs along the beach, and there's a giant steel pier which offers excellent views of the coastline.
+The Malecon runs along the beach, and there's a giant steel pier that offers excellent views of the coastline.

 As you can tell from the photos, the beach isn't wide, but it's undoubtedly scenic, with the mountains acting as a backdrop to the hotels.

 From the pier, I began to casually walk the length of the Malecon, shopping for a more stylish hat to replace the $3 Yankees cap I bought in a pinch weeks earlier.

-It was in the center of Old Vallarta that I saw a sign explaining why you always see churches in the main plazas of Latin pueblos and cities (at least those established by the Spanish).
+In the center of Old Vallarta, I saw a sign explaining why you always see churches in the main plazas of Latin pueblos and cities (at least those established by the Spanish).